 AGF was hesitant to approve the 90mm gun since it believed the new weapon would distract tankers from their primary missions by encouraging them to seek out duels with enemy armor, and also because there was no consensus among field commanders regarding its necessity.
 When queried in late 1943 about which versions of the T20 series were preferable, the European Theater of Operations replied that they would desire the 76mm gun versions, but would like work to continue on the 90mm gun versions.
 The North African Theater of Operations, commanded at the time by Gen. Eisenhower and containing the only two US armored divisions that had yet seen action, wanted the 76mm gun versions only and thought that the 90mm gun versions would be too heavy and stow too few main gun rounds.Baily, 92-3.
 The T26E1 only stowed forty-two 90mm rounds, far less than the requirement of seventy set down by the European Theater.
 Among other workarounds, wet stowage was dropped in favor of additional space for the 90mm rounds.
 See Hunnicutt, Pershing, 116.
 AGF may not have envisioned its tanks actively seeking enemy armor to engage, but Armored Force and War Department field manuals consistenly listed enemy armored forces as potential targets for medium tanks.
 Presciently, the European Theater changed its mind shortly before the Normandy invasion and requested that production of 75mm and 76mm gun tanks be halted in favor of 90mm gun and 105mm howitzer tanks.Hunnicutt, Pershing 195.
 Mayo, 330-1.

-Despite these efforts, one area where conservation took a back seat was tank tracks.
-Synthetic rubber was not completely up to the task of handling the weight of medium tanks, so steel tracks were investigated to replace rubber tracks in the quest to save rubber.
-The deleterious effect of steel tracks on the running gear of the tanks, however, led Ordnance to propose that only rubber-tracked tanks be sent overseas.
-But once so equipped, the troops in Italy instead requested steel tracks since they were more durable in the rocky terrain there.
+One area where conservation was de-emphasized was in the makeup of tank tracks.
+Tracks with synthetic rubber shoes were not up to the task of handling the weight of medium tanks.
+So in the constant quest to save rubber, steel-shoed tracks were investigated to replace those with rubber shoes.
+The deleterious effect of the steel tracks on the tanks' running gear, however, led Ordnance to propose that only rubber-tracked tanks be sent overseas.
+But once so equipped, the troops in Italy requested steel tracks be sent again since they were more durable in the rocky terrain there.
 A rubber-backed steel track was finally developed as a compromise, and Ordnance was later authorized to issue whatever type of track would be suitable for specific operations or terrain.Ibid., 306-8, 502.